-Before we get into sharing the best formula for styling your hair, understand that there are some things you can do at night to make your morning styling session quick and easy.
+The art of styling an afro fade involves an effective technique and the correct products.
+And guess what?
+We’re sharing the formula with you!
+Before we do so, though, understand that there are some things you can do at night to make your morning styling session quick and easy.
 For one, moisture is key.
 If you’re not one to wash your hair every day, the steam for your shower is sufficient to soften and add moisture to your hair.
 After showering, run an oil like coconut oil through your hair to lock in moisture.
 Secondly, consider sleeping on a silk pillowcase to prevent dry, tangled hair.
 Otherwise, you’ll be spending a lot more time picking your hair to detangle it in the morning.

 How to Style and Shape an Afro Fade